For Whom the Bell Tolls

 With enough support, Catholic Relief Services can identify progressive farmers like Santos in every district of El Salvador to act as models of adaptation, spreading techniques of sustainable agriculture widely throughout their social networks.
 But funding for climate change adaptation programs remains woefully inadequate. (re)GENERATION makes the case that greater adaptation investments can yield hard-to-beat returns on the kind of livelihood resilience and environmental health associated with political stability.
 In an increasingly fragile world, it is harder to find a timelier value proposition.

-Christian Man is a research fellow with the Global Food Security Project at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
-Carolyn Hirshon is a former intern with the CSIS Global Food Security Project.
+Christian Man is an adjunct fellow with the Global Food Security Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
+Carolyn Hirshon is a former intern with the CSIS Global Food Security Program.

 The (re)GENERATION docuseries is produced in partnership with the iDeas Lab.